All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 In the case of hospitals, we must create medical respite programs with pathways to permanent housing to reduce the revolving door between hospitals and homelessness for people experiencing homelessness who have complex medical needs.
 We will develop and implement a city-level legal framework and programmatic approach to provide medical respite care for vulnerable populations that ultimately leads them to housing.
 Also, the City should provide funding of hospital-based housing specialists and develop a formal protocol on how hospitals and street outreach teams should communicate and collaborate.
 And, we will work with health providers, including hospitals, to prioritize available land for senior or homeless housing and explore how health care payers might directly invest in affordable senior and homeless housing with services.

 Investing in initiatives for families to end the cycle of generational homelessness will also be critical in the coming years.
 We will identify families, especially pregnant mothers, that are at-risk of homelessness through thoughtful screening and connect them to housing resources that will prevent shelter entry and promote the well-being of the family.
-Almost 25% of child-welfare-involved families experience homelessness; therefore the Donovan administration will work closely with the Agency for Children’s Services to ensure that housing placement and wrap-around services are provided to mitigate impact on the children, including young adults aging out of foster care.
+Almost 25% of child-welfare-involved families experience homelessness; therefore the Donovan administration will work closely with the Administration for Children’s Services to ensure that housing placement and wrap-around services are provided to mitigate impact on the children, including young adults aging out of foster care.

 And, it is important to recognize that one of New York’s most vulnerable populations is our aging seniors.
 It is our priority to find housing for all seniors residing in the shelter system, and provide needed supportive geriatric services.
 In addition, low-income people living in affordable housing and supportive housing are aging in place.
 The Donovan administration will establish enhanced geriatric services and building modifications to allow these seniors to avoid nursing homes and stay in their homes.
 Read more in our Aging Platform.

 Protect domestic violence survivors